ModDota/TypeScriptAddonTemplate/README.md

 # ModDota template

 A template for Dota 2 Custom Games built with modern technologies.

-It includes
+[This tutorial](https://moddota.com/scripting/Typescript/typescript-introduction/) explains how to set up and use the template.

+The template includes:

 - [TypeScript for Panorama](https://moddota.com/panorama/introduction-to-panorama-ui-with-typescript)
 - [TypeScript for VScripts](https://typescripttolua.github.io/)